shwestrick/shwestrick.github.io/_drafts/useful-races.md

 Selecting a parent for each vertex requires care, because for each vertex, there might be multiple possible parents.
-For example, in the images above, vertex 3 is used as the parent of vertex 4, but both vertices 1 and 2 are valid options as well.
+For example, in the images above, vertex 3 was selected as the parent of vertex 4, but either vertex 1 and 2 could have been selected instead.

+How should we go about selecting parents?
+Below, we'll consider two options: one which is race-free, and one which has race conditions but is significantly faster.

-**Slow approach: collect potential parents and then deduplicate**.
+### Slow approach: collect potential parents and then deduplicate

-One reasonable approach is to first compute the set of potential parents, and then select parents from these.
-The set of potential parents is a list of pairs $$(v,u)$$ where $$u$$ is a potential parent of $$v$$, and we can select parents by "deduplicating": for any two pairs $$(v, u_1)$$ and $$(v, u_2)$$, we keep one and remove the other (and continue until there are no duplicates).
+The idea here is to first compute the set of *potential parents*, and then select parents from these.
+The ***potential parents*** are a list of pairs $$(v,u)$$ where $$u$$ could be selected as the parent of $$v$$.
+From these, we can select parents by "deduplicating": for any two pairs $$(v, u_1)$$ and $$(v, u_2)$$, we keep one and remove the other (and continue until there are no duplicates).